-- Address the needs for formal study and research in adult outcomes of interventions for children with developmental disabilities.
+- Address the need for formal study and research in adult outcomes of interventions for children with developmental disabilities.

 - Provide leadership in exploring and advocating for models of care and service provision which meet the medical, psychosocial, emotional, educational, vocational, and housing needs of adolescence and adults with developmental disabilities.

-- Submit committee member updates (regarding vacancies and new member names) after discussion with and through the Board Liaison who then provide to AACPDM office.
+- Submit committee member updates (regarding vacancies and new member names) after discussion with and through the Board Liaison who then provides to the AACPDM office.
 All Committee rosters will be then updated automatically through the database.